-Braude, S., Margulis, SW, Broder, D. In press.
+Braude, S., Margulis, SW, Broder, D. 2017.
 The study of animal behavior provides valuable opportunities for original science fair projects: recommendations from The Animal Behavior Society, Education Committee.
-American Biology Teacher.
+American Biology Teacher, 79: 438-441.

 Lenczewski, M., Halfdanardottir, M., Margulis, SW.
 2017.
-Now you see me (now you don’t):a visual barrier study on a zoo-housed group of Western lowland gorillas.
-Anthropology: Bachelors to Dissertation, 4: 77-91 (University at Buffalo)
+Now you see me (now you don’t): a visual barrier study on a zoo-housed group of Western lowland gorillas.
+Anthropology: Bachelors to Dissertation (University at Buffalo), 4: 77-91.

 Margulis, SW, and Romanello, D. In press.
 Data coding, measurement error, and reliability.
 In: Encyclopedia of Animal Behavior, 2nd Edition.